There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 04.01.24

 Syngenta, a defendant in the paraquat mass tort litigation, argued for a review of a statute that might redefine the jurisdictions for plaintiffs.
 Syngenta said nearly 600 of the plaintiffs aren’t from Pennsylvania, where the case is being heard.
-The company’s attorneys believe that a recent Supreme Court ruling (Mallory v Norfolk Southern Railway) might impact the jurisdiction for hundreds of plaintiffs.
+The company’s attorneys believe that the Supreme Court's Mallory v Norfolk Southern Railway ruling might impact the jurisdiction for hundreds of plaintiffs.
 Motley Rice attorneys successfully briefed this issue to the Pennsylvania Superior Court, resulting in the denial of Syngenta’s request for immediate review of the statute.
 Syngenta has sought further review of this denial to the Pennsylvania Supreme Court.
+On February 19, 2025, the Pennsylvania Supreme Court denied review.

 02.01.24

-U.S. District Judge Nancy Rosenstengel has largely denied the motions to dismiss submitted by Syngenta and Chevron in the paraquat MDL.
+U.S. District Judge Nancy Rosenstengel largely denied Syngenta and Chevron's motions in the paraquat MDL.
 The judge granted a motion to dismiss on plaintiffs’ claims of public nuisance.
 However, Judge Rosenstengel’s denial of the other motions to dismiss means that thousands of claims against the manufacturers and distributors of paraquat may still go forward in federal court.

 02.01.24

-The BBC investigated claims from Syngenta that there is no link between paraquat and Parkinson’s disease.
+The BBC investigated claims from Syngenta that no link exists between paraquat and Parkinson’s disease.
 BBC found that Syngenta’s claims may be misleading.

 02.01.24

-The Iowa legislature introduced a bill that would reduce the ability of Iowans to sue manufacturers of pesticides for not alerting people to health risks of their products.
+The Iowa legislature introduced a bill that would limit Iowa citizens’ ability to sue pesticide manufacturers for failing to disclose the health risks of their products.

-The bill would still allow individuals to bring personal injury claims for health issues they suffered from pesticide exposure.
-The bill would protect manufacturers only from liability for failing to warn people about potential health risks that aren’t added to their warning labels.
+The bill’s backers say it would’ve allowed individuals to bring personal injury claims for health issues they suffered from pesticide exposure.
+But it would also protect manufacturers only from liability for failing to warn people about potential health risks that aren’t added to their warning labels.
+Passing the bill could’ve made it harder for people to seek justice for being harmed by pesticides like paraquat.

 01.01.24

 The Environmental Protection Agency (EPA) again failed to ban the use of paraquat.
-The EPA decided to maintain its 2021 Interim Registration Review Decision to not ban it.
+The EPA decided to maintain its 2021 Interim Registration Review Decision to not ban paraquat.

-This is in spite of the vast body of scientific research that indicates a link between paraquat exposure and severe neurological conditions like Parkinson’s disease.
+Most scientific research links paraquat exposure to conditions like Parkinson’s disease.
 The 2021 decision led to ongoing litigation from environmental and public safety groups.
 The EPA can still change its position because it has not yet issued a final report.
 It’s expected that the EPA will issue a final report in 2025.

 01.01.24

 He overruled objections to the plaintiffs’ complaint from both Syngenta and Chevron.
-He denied Syngenta’s motion for protective order, which could have prevented disclosure of information.
+He denied Syngenta’s motion for a protective order, which could have prevented disclosure of information.
 Finally, Judge Roberts lifted any stays on discovery in the consolidated paraquat cases.
-This means that discovery may now begin.
+This meant that discovery could begin.

 01.01.24